 GRASS FED ALL YEAR LONG

 This is a SARE Grant project striving to help producers deliver a quality grass fed product year round so as to avoid flooding the markets at traditional times of the year.
 Although most of the information seems to be on beef cattle it certainly can be applied to sheep.
-There are several summer workshops with farm visits scheduled.
 For more information on the project go to www.meatsystems.uconn.edu or contact Michael Keilty.

 CT Wool Blanket in Split Buffalo Plaid